Medication-Assisted Treatment and Support with the Use of Vivitrol

 Teens and young adults are usually introduced to opioids through prescription as opioid drugs are used to treat moderate to severe pain, and sometimes even coughing and diarrhea, when lighter pain medications do not work.
 The opioid drugs bind opioid receptors in the brain, spinal cord, and other areas of the body, and condition the brain that it is not experiencing pain.
 Common prescription opioids include Codeine, Fentanyl, Hydrocodone, and Morphine.

-Because they are readily prescribed, the National Institute on Drug Abuse’s publication includes opioids or painkillers among the most abused drugs in the United States
+Because they are readily prescribed, the National Institute on Drug Abuse’s publication includes opioids or painkillers among the most abused drugs in the United States.
+It is common for those prescribed with opioids to misuse them and switch to stronger but cheaper opioids like Heroin.

 Short term effects of opioid usage include pain relief, drowsiness, and slowed breathing.
 Meanwhile, long term effects include constipation, unconsciousness, and nausea.
 Obviously, continued abuse of opioids can result in the individual’s physical dependence and addiction to opioids.